 Let their story remind you that your organization needs to start somewhere.
 They didn’t go from an idea in Thailand to a multi-mega corporation overnight.
 That took time, luck, and some seriously hard work (and a lot of great marketing along the way).

 Follow their lead by starting small.
 Here are some ideas:

 - Create a short weekly video series on a topic that interests your audience.

 - Curate social media content that intersects with your product’s purpose and your audience’s interests (without directly referencing yourself).

-- Publish an email newsletter full of cool and useful stuff your audience might like (and maybe slap your own logo in their somewhere).
+- Publish an email newsletter full of cool and useful stuff your audience might like (and maybe slap your logo in there somewhere).

-The main takeaway here is this: to succeed at content marketing like Red Bull, you have to put your audience’s interests first, and create stuff that looks and sounds like the kind of content they consume from publishers.
+The main takeaway is this: to succeed at content marketing like Red Bull; you have to put your audience’s interests first and create stuff that looks and sounds like the kind of content they consume from publishers.